Can You Name Any Wheelchair Characters in Television and Film Media?

 The second is more nuanced.
 Delilah, the fiancée of one of the main characters is injured by a bomb and left a paraplegic.
 She fights to retain as much of her life as possible, which includes her career as a Department of Defense analyst.

 Delilah also works through the changes her disability has brought to the dynamics of her relationship with her fiancé.
 She eventually marries him and gives birth to twins.
-This is a great example of a person dealing with what happened and pursuing her goals the way any ordinary person would.
+This is a great example of a person dealing with what happened and pursuing her goals the way any ordinary person would ultimately still working in the job she wants and living the life she chooses to live.
 No victim or superhero here, just a woman who knows what she wants from life and goes after it.

 Jimmy was a high school student who loved basketball.
 Then he was injured in a school shooting and left a paraplegic.
 At first, he was bitter and angry but eventually learned to find a way to still play basketball from his wheelchair.
 This is one of the better depictions of a disabled person learning to adjust to his disability and to make a life for himself.